Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Physical security of hardware

 **Explanation:**
-"Amazon Machine Images (AMIs)" is correct.
+Amazon Machine Images (AMIs) is correct.
 Customers are responsible for creating, maintaining, hardening, and updating their own AMIs.
 This includes selecting the base operating system, installing required software, and applying security patches.
 AMIs directly affect the security posture of EC2 instances.
 Improperly maintained AMIs can introduce vulnerabilities across all launched instances.
-"Applications in EC2 instances" is correct.
-Customers fully manage the applications running inside EC2, including installation, configuration, patching, and security updates.
+Applications in EC2 instances is correct.
+Customers fully manage the applications running inside EC2, including installation, configuration, padding, and security updates.
 This responsibility includes application-level firewalls, encryption, authentication mechanisms, and vulnerability management.
 AWS does not control or manage customer application behavior inside EC2.
-"Virtualization infrastructure" is incorrect because AWS manages the hypervisor and the underlying virtualization layer.
+Virtualization infrastructure is incorrect because AWS manages the hypervisor and the underlying virtualization layer.
 Customers have no visibility or control over this layer.
 AWS ensures isolation, security, and maintenance of the virtualization stack.
-"Network infrastructure" is incorrect because AWS manages the physical networking hardware, including routers, switches, and backbone connectivity.
+Network infrastructure is incorrect because AWS manages the physical networking hardware, including routers, switches, and backbone connectivity.
 While customers configure security groups and routing at the logical level, the physical network itself is fully AWS-managed.
-"Physical security of hardware" is incorrect because AWS is solely responsible for securing data centers, servers, storage devices, and physical access controls.
+Physical security of hardware is incorrect because AWS is solely responsible for securing data centers, servers, storage devices, and physical access controls.
 Customers have no responsibility or access at the physical infrastructure level.

 ---